Thamizhanban2006/S75_Special_Occasion_Of_People_In_Feb_29/README.md

 - First the application has login feature to give personalized setup
 - They can register their  special events or occasions to give reminder and share their memory
 - The user can customize their notification according to their choice on the mentioned date
-- The application has an colorful and interactive UI(user interface)

 **Tech stack**